pat/thinking-sphinx/v4/deltas.md

 One very important caveat of this background processing approach is that it will only work for **a single searchd instance**.
 Delayed Job, Resque and Sidekiq are all designed to run each job only once, not once per app server.
 The best approach is to have Sphinx and the background job worker processing tasks running on one machine.

 Also, keep in mind that because the delta indexing requests are queued, they will not be processed immediately - and so your search results will not not be accurate straight after a change (but, tuned correctly, within a few seconds is likely).

+### Merging Delta Indices

+Instead of processing _all_ indices regularly to get the core indices containing all the recent changes, you can instead merge the delta into the core directly.
+This is done using the `ts:merge` rake task:

+{% highlight sh %}
+rake ts:merge
+{% endhighlight %}

+The above task will find each delta index that exists and merge it into the core index, and mark all delta flags as false again.

+If you only want to merge _some_ delta indices, you can specify which indices via the `INDEX_FILTER` environment variable, which accepts a comma-separated list of index names (minus their `_core`/`_delta` suffix):

+{% highlight sh %}
+rake ts:merge INDEX_FILTER=article,user
+{% endhighlight %}